deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 “Neither do I. She’s… I love you both, because you both do things for me that I need.
 You fulfil me, but in different ways.
 See?
 You’re kind of an outsider and a misfit just like me, you don’t wanna be popular or part of the mainstream. *She* wanted to be a movie star and despite being here with us, I think she’d go back to that if she thought she could.
 But you’re maybe a bit too quiet for me, and Xiù likes to go wild sometimes.
 And I think it wouldn’t be fair of me to try and force just one of you to try and be everything I need.
 You follow me?”

 “I follow,” Julian nodded.
 “I guess… I love you, but you really don’t get just how *alone* I was.
-Xiù does...
-But she doesn’t bring me out of my shell as much as I need.”
+Xiù does...But she doesn’t bring me out of my shell as much as I need.”

 “Right!
 You get it!
 And that’s important, because none of us have a relationship that’s *just* sex, see?
 We all do something for each other.”